Best Practices for eCommerce Sites

-For other pages though, you can use Tips for Improving Cacheability to increase your site’s ability to scale.
-If you experience any conflicts with page caching, please do not hesitate to reach out to Support via 24/7 chat in your User Portal.
+For other pages though, use Tips for Improving Cacheability to increase the site’s ability to scale.
+If any conflicts occur with page caching, please do not hesitate to reach out to Support via 24/7 chat in the User Portal.

 A common area for performance improvement is image optimization.
-If you’re resizing your images with HTML and CSS instead of uploading them in the correct size in the first place, you are doing your site a great disservice.
-Serving scaled images will help your page load faster for your users and improve their experience on your site.
+If images are resized with HTML and CSS instead of uploading them in the correct size in the first place, additional and unnecessary load is being added to the page.
+Serving pre-scaled images will help pages load faster for users and improve their experience on the site.

-There are many ways to optimize your images, ranging from the use of a plugin, to web services, to resizing on your local machine.
-To learn more about these options, check out our image optimize guide.
+There are many ways to optimize images, ranging from the use of a plugin, to web services, to resizing on a local machine.
+To learn more about these options, check out this image optimize guide.

 Minimize Database Bloat

 One of the common performance conflicts on eCommerce sites stems from the use of too many Advanced Custom Fields or product options.
-Keeping your product metadata fields minimal is key to a faster eCommerce site.
+Keeping the product metadata fields minimal is key to a faster eCommerce site.
 The more product options each page has to load, the slower the queries to gather data from those database tables will be.
-You’ll see ideal performance with about 15,000 products or less, with limited metadata options for each.
+Ideal performance will be seen with about 15,000 products or less, with limited metadata options for each.

-If you know your site will host significantly more than 15,000 products or a large number of customization options for each product, or even if you have a few hundred products but need a highly customized search and filter function, it’s time to consider widening your infrastructure.
-Think about upgrading your WP Engine plan for heavier database usage, and using a high-powered search solution like ElasticPress.
-This plugin takes all heavy WooCommerce queries and runs them off site on your ElasticSearch server.
+If the site will host significantly more than 15,000 products, or a large number of customization options for each product, or even if there’s a few hundred products but need a highly customized search and filter function, it’s time to consider widening the site’s infrastructure.
+Think about upgrading the WP Engine plan for heavier database usage, and using a high-powered search solution like ElasticPress.
+This plugin takes all heavy WooCommerce queries and runs them off site on an external ElasticSearch server.
 It’s ideal for sites with large quantities of products, events, or posts.

 Stagger Email Campaigns

-Another key factor in your site’s ability to ride out waves of traffic is controlling how large those waves are.
-You can better protect your site from a tsunami of traffic by sending out your email campaigns in small batches.
+Another key factor in a site’s ability to ride out waves of traffic is controlling how large those waves are.
+Better protect the site from a tsunami of traffic by sending out email campaigns in small batches.
 This way, the drive of traffic is more slow and steady instead of a huge influx.
-Make sure your email newsletter plugin has an option to schedule emails or send in batches.
+Make sure the email newsletter plugin being used has an option to schedule emails or send in batches.

 Use the REST API

 WooCommerce extends the WordPress REST API with their own custom endpoints for Settings, Products, Payment Gateways, Coupons, and many others.
-You can check out their technical documentation for the WooCommerce REST API for more specifics.
+Check out their technical documentation for the WooCommerce REST API for more specifics.

 eCommerce Sites and Staging

-If you use a Staging or Development environment to draft code changes or perform testing for your eCommerce website, there are some general best practices to follow when copying between them.
-Remember: Your eCommerce site could receive orders and add new products between your most recent copy and now, so it’s important to ensure you don’t overwrite important data in production.
+If using a Staging or Development environment to draft code changes or perform testing for an eCommerce website, there are some general best practices to follow when copying between them.
+Remember: The eCommerce site could receive orders and have new added products between the most recent copy and now, so it’s important to ensure important data isn’t overwritten.